Skip to main content

 The mean image count per brand is 186.53, and lazy-load coverage averages 37.4% across those images.
 So a typical brand ships roughly 117 images that load eagerly on every page request, most of which the visitor never scrolls to.
 Modern-format adoption at 7.7% means the same hero photo a contractor ships as a 2MB JPEG could be a 200KB WebP without any visible quality difference.
 The alt-text picture is the bright spot: mean coverage runs 90.7%, and 46.4% of brands ship 100% coverage.

-Remodeling image-optimization adoption, modern formats, lazy-load coverage, alt-text completeness across 146 contractor websites Site Inspected
+Remodeling image-optimization adoption, modern formats, lazy-load coverage, alt-text completeness across 146 contractor websites inspected

 Remodeling brands, image-optimization adoption across the trade sample.
 Download PNG Free for editorial use with credit to Fervor Studio.